 Although the movie never comes out and says it, Alex Hopper was enlisted in the Navy before he became an officer.
-The movie gives clues to it, as one of Hopper's warfare device on his uniform is silver, and in several scenes, a tattoo of a "mustang" can be seen on his right forearm.
+The movie gives clues to it, as one of Hopper's warfare device on his uniform is silver, and in several scenes, a tattoo of a "Mustang" can be seen on his right forearm.
 A Mustang is a term used for officers that are prior enlistees.
 He is also seen wearing the Good Conduct Medal on his Navy Whites.
 This medal is only awarded to enlisted sailors.

-The first of three big budget, high profile 2012 blockbusters all starring Taylor Kitsch in the lead.
-The other two were John Carter (2012) and Oliver Stone's _Savages_ and all three were box office disappointments (and, in the case of John Carter (2012), an unmitigated disaster).
-The failure of all three effectively stalled Kitsch's hopes of being the next big star.
+The first of three big-budget, high-profile 2012 blockbusters, all starring Taylor Kitsch in the lead.
+The other two were John Carter (2012) and Oliver Stone's Savages (2012).
+All three were box-office disappointments, or failures.
+The fates of all three effectively stalled Kitsch's hopes of being the next big star.

-At the beginning of the RIMPAC exercise, Admiral Shane orders the Commanding Officer of USS Ronald Reagan to begin air operations.
-The Carrier CO who then gives the order to "commence air ops" is played by Secretary of the Navy Mabus.
+Ray Mabus: At the beginning of the RIMPAC exercise, Admiral Shane orders the Commanding Officer of the U S.S.
+Ronald Reagan to begin air operations.
+The Carrier C.O., who then gives the order to "commence air ops", is played by Secretary of the Navy Mabus.